scikit-beam/scikit-beam/doc/resource/dev_guide/adding_files.rst

 to the library you are required to update both the build/install system (:file:`setup.py`) and add files to the documentation folder.

-All python source code must be under the main :file:`skxray` directory.
+All python source code must be under the main :file:`skbeam` directory.
 Non-python sources goes in the :file:`src` directory.

 Build